Paul Pierce Shows Beginning Of 20-Mile Trudge To Work After Celtics Game 2 Collapse

-The Boston Celtics might’ve lost more than just a playoff game on Wednesday night—they took a hit to pride, momentum, and even Paul Pierce’s soles, per FoxSports.
+The Boston Celtics might’ve lost more than just a playoff game on Wednesday night to the New York Knicks—they took a hit to pride, momentum, and even Paul Pierce’s soles, per FoxSports.

 After boldly guaranteeing a Game 2 win on FS1’s Speak, Pierce promised to walk to work barefoot in a bathrobe if Boston dropped another one to the Knicks.
 “Ain’t no way we lose again,” he said.
 “You got a better shot at seeing a dinosaur outside this studio.”